Alcatraz Tours from San Francisco

 More about: Alcatraz Tours from San Francisco

-You don't always have the chance to visit a prison as iconic as Alcatraz: within its walls Al Capone served his sentence while playing the banjo for other prisoners, among whom there was no one who managed to escape from this prison despite the various escape attempts scattered throughout its history.
+It's not every day you get the chance to visit a prison as iconic as Alcatraz: Al Capone served his sentence within its walls while playing the banjo for other inmates, none of whom ever managed to escape from this prison despite numerous escape attempts throughout its history.
 Read on to find out the best way to visit Alcatraz with tickets and tours to the island.

 The best option